btemplep/authzee/docs/specification.md

 ### Audit

-The Audit operation is used to collet grant evaluation results against a request.
+The Audit operation is used to collect grant evaluation results against a request.

 Audit Steps for each grant:
 - The grants are added to the result.